JuheonChu/lumber_84/hutter/methodology.md

 - This approach is a way to address the issue of updating the codebase to a modern language using GPT or another similar language model without sending the entire codebase to the language model at once.
 To be able to port the codebase the AI needs to understand the entirety of the codebase, which can be done either by sending the entire codebase to the language model at once or by breaking the codebase up into parts.
 Breaking the codebase up into parts is most likely required because language models have a limited input size and in the rare case where they don’t have a limited input size if a crash or any kind of error were to occur all progress would be lost.

 # Steps for modernizing each file in codebase
+Human intervention might occur between each step to validate each step and ensure the success of the next step.

 - Iterate through every file in code base and add to the database the file name and location of the file in the file tree.

 - Iterate through every function in each file and store the CBASIC function code encoded as base64 in the database with metadata describing the function (input, output, and if the function calls other non-native functions in the codebase).